wsabrinabriggs/sql-challenge/README.md

 # sql-challenge
 Hello, and thank you for checking out my code.
 For three of the six sql tables, I inserted the code manually because they have a small number of data points.
-The other tables were populated after I imported the csv files.
+The other tables were populated after I imported their corresponding csv files.

 Coding Help Used
 1. how to import csv to sql - https://www.youtube.com/watch?v=14FpoXKTEJw